fillipeguerrabtc/AionSupreme/replit.md

 # AION - Autonomous AI System

 ## Overview
 AION is an enterprise-grade autonomous AI system designed for robustness, flexibility, and self-operation, extending beyond current LLM limitations.
 Its core purpose is to deliver a self-sustaining, continuously evolving AI that learns and improves autonomously, reducing reliance on external APIs over time.
-Key capabilities include configurable policy enforcement, RAG-based knowledge retrieval, advanced autonomous agents using POMDP with a ReAct framework, and professional video generation.
+Key capabilities include configurable policy enforcement, RAG-based knowledge retrieval, advanced autonomous agents using POMDP with a ReAct framework, professional video generation, and production-ready autonomous meta-learning.
 The system provides a chat interface for end-users and an administrative dashboard with a 7-Trait Personality Equalizer.
-It incorporates production-ready autonomous meta-learning capabilities, including a Meta-Learner Service, an Adaptive Mixture of Experts (ShiftEx MoE), a Personalized expert selection (PM-MoE Aggregator), and a Self-Improvement Engine for autonomous code analysis and patching.
 The business vision is to provide a comprehensive, self-managing AI solution that offers significant market potential by automating complex tasks and continuous self-optimization across various enterprise applications.

 ## User Preferences
 Estilo de comunicação preferido: Linguagem simples e cotidiana.